aditya-tiwari108/ArcScript/docs/index.rst

 Welcome to ArcScript's Documentation
 ################################

 ArcScript is a simple, indentation-based language designed to make web development faster and more intuitive.
-It transpiles directly to clean, readable JavaScript, allowing you to manipulate the DOM, handle events, and write logic with a much cleaner syntax.
+It transpiles directly to JavaScript, allowing you to manipulate the DOM, handle events, and write logic with a much cleaner syntax.

 This documentation will guide you through all the features of ArcScript, from the basics of variable declaration to advanced DOM manipulation.